CudaText-addons/cuda_lint_jshint/readme/readme.txt

 Plugin for CudaLint.
 Supports JavaScript lexer, using JSHint.
 Requires Node.js in PATH.
-JSHint is included in this package, it's installed via
+You must install JSHint locally in the linter's folder "(CudaText)/py/cuda_lint_jshint":

 $ npm install jshint